buivn/CVP_Yolov3_Keras/README.md

 **imageAugmentation.py:**
 Implement the image augmentation (rotate, flip, shade, or add noise).
 It run on python2 and Opencv functions\

-**makeYolov3Model.py** This function build a load the yolov3 weights file, integrate with the yolov3 structure in this function then create a yolov3 model to detect objects\
+**makeYolov3Model.py** This function loads the yolov3 weights file (ouput of a Yolov3 whose detection is for 4 classes), integrate with the yolov3 structure in this function then create a yolov3 model to detect objects\

+**cv_Yolov3Keras**
+This function loads yolov3 model (output of function makeYolov3Model.py) and detects 4 kinds of trained objects in a list of 20 images in folder testImg\